• Skip to primary navigation

 Protein banana bread slices on a parchment-lined cutting board.

 Banana bread made with Kodiak Cakes Pancake Mix, is it good?
-It is nutty, hearty, and addictive.
-This pancake mix is made of whole wheat flour, whey protein isolate, whey protein concentrate, and milk protein concentrate.
+It is nutty, hearty, and nutrient dense.
+This pancake mix comprises whole wheat flour, whey protein isolate, whey protein concentrate, and milk protein concentrate.
 What does this mean?
 It is packed with protein.
-In just one ½ cup there is 14g of protein.
+In just one ½ cup, there is 14g of protein.

 I hope you enjoy this healthy protein banana bread recipe as much as we do.
-The cinnamon sugar crust is really what makes it for me and I hope it brings the same satisfaction to you.
-Enjoy this for breakfast, as a snack, or a protein-packed dessert.
-It's delicious with butter or softened cream cheese slathered over the top too.
+The cinnamon sugar crust makes it for me, and I hope it brings the same satisfaction to you.
+Enjoy this for breakfast, a healthy snack, or a protein-packed dessert.
+It's delicious with butter, or softened cream cheese slathered over the top.

 Jump to: